-Lennox mini-split systems are a great way to provide compact, yet powerful temperature control for your home.
+Lennox mini-split systems are a solid way to provide compact, yet powerful temperature control for your home.
 Some models are built for air conditioning only, while heat pump models can offer both heating and cooling.

-Common Lennox Mini-Split Error Codes
+Common Error Codes for Lennox Mini Splits

 Is your system a mini-split air conditioner or a mini-split heat pump?